hpi-epic/BP2021/README.md

 conda env update -n your_venv_name
 ```

 If version numbers have changed in the `environment.yml` it can happen that conda finds conflicts and tries resolving them without succeeding.
 In this case you may need to reinstall the packages.
-Deactivate your environment before proceeding, otherwise conda cannot perform the commands.
+Deactivate your environment before proceeding, otherwise conda cannot perform the commands:

 ```terminal
 conda uninstall -n your_venv_name --all